Rrocketter/Spotify-to-Youtube-Downloader/README.md

 - If a video cannot be found on YouTube for a particular track or if an audio stream is unavailable, the script will skip the track and continue with the next one.
 - Ensure that you have a stable internet connection while running the script.
+- Make sure that playlist is around 50-75 songs because anything more than that will cause for the YouTube API to go out of quota (meaning that you reached the free cap).
+If you have larger playlist, break it down into smaller chunks (playlists) and run one of the chunks everyday and save them to the same folder.
+Once you finish downloading all of the chunks, all of the music will be found in the same folder, meaning that you basically downloaded the whole playlist.